North Korea Nuclear Timeline Fast Facts

 January 24 - North Korea's National Defense Commission says it will continue nuclear testing and long-range rocket launches in defiance of the United States.
 The tests and launches will feed into an "upcoming all-out action" targeting the United States, "the sworn enemy of the Korean people," the commission says.

 February 12 - Conducts third nuclear test.
 This is the first nuclear test carried out under Kim Jong Un.
-Three weeks later, the UN orders additional sanctions in protest.
+Three weeks later, the United Nations orders additional sanctions in protest.

 2014

-March 30-31 - North Korea warns that it is prepping another nuclear test and the following day, the hostility escalates when the country fires hundreds of shells across the sea border with South Korea.
+March 30-31 - North Korea warns that it is prepping another nuclear test.
+The following day, the hostility escalates when the country fires hundreds of shells across the sea border with South Korea.
 In response, South Korea fires about 300 shells into North Korean waters and sends fighter jets to the border.

-March 30-31 - North Korea warns that it is prepping another nuclear test and the following day, the hostility escalates when the country fires hundreds of shells across the sea border with South Korea.
+March 30-31 - North Korea warns that it is prepping another nuclear test.
+The following day, the hostility escalates when the country fires hundreds of shells across the sea border with South Korea.
 In response, South Korea fires about 300 shells into North Korean waters and sends fighter jets to the border.

 2015